How expensive can a phone really get in 2026? Honestly, the answer feels almost unreal.

-Even in 2025, the crown for the most expensive phone in the world is still held by a legendary luxury masterpiece, the Falcon Supernova iPhone 6 Pink Diamond Edition.
-Priced at an unbelievable ₹430+ crore, this customised iPhone has redefined what “expensive” truly means.
+Even as we move through 2026, the crown for the most expensive phone in the world remains firmly held by a legendary luxury masterpiece: the Falcon Supernova iPhone 6 Pink Diamond Edition.
+Priced at an unbelievable ₹430+ crore ($48.5 million), this customized icon has spent over a decade redefining the absolute ceiling of “expensive.”

 What makes it so jaw-droppingly valuable?